‘Groundbreaking’ New Cancer Treatment Beats ‘Tennis Ball-Sized Tumors,’ Exciting Doctors

 — National Cancer Institute (@theNCI) June 4, 2018

-Dr Steven Rosenberg, chief of surgery at the National Cancer Institute, was stunned by the response shown by Perkins’ body, who had resigned herself to what she thought would be her inevitable end.
+Dr. Steven Rosenberg, chief of surgery at the National Cancer Institute, was stunned by the response shown by Perkins’ body, who had resigned herself to what she thought would be her inevitable end.

 “The very mutations that cause cancer turn out to be its Achilles heel,” Rosenberg said.